mdeguzis/RetroRig/README.md

 [![ScreenShot](http://i.imgur.com/bkSJfPJ.jpg)](http://youtu.be/W2diF4EJBU4)
 ## Warning

 RetroRig is meant to be a standalone setup for XBMC on Ubuntu.
+Soon, RetorRig will use it's own dotfile.
 It is mainly targeted at folks wishing to repurpose an old physical PC.
 VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
 I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."

 It will overwrite some folders for supported emulators and a few system files.
-Please see the wiki entries under "Installation," and "Advanced Configuration."
+Please see the wiki entries under "Installation," and "Advanced Configuration," or checkout the source code.

 ## Some current features include

 For all other features and future plans, please see the [wiki](https://github.com/ProfessorKaos64/RetroRig/wiki/Features)

+* Custom XBMC home screen and button layout
 * Auto-install software, emulator configs, and required components
 * Many supported consoles (more added frequently)
 * Gamepad select menu
+* Preset Controller mappings for supported gamepads
 * Resolution presets/custom selection for emulators that support it
-* Preset Controller mappings for supported gamepads
 * Save state, load state, exit emulators with gamepad
 * A cobbled together "first run" state of RCB with a blank games database and pre-set configs
 * Functions to update git repo, emulator binaries, upgrade system and more
 * Automatically start XBMC, then directly into RCB itself (option to boot to XBMC session in settings menu)
 * ROM pre-loader
 * BIOS pre-loader
-* A super lame logo on startup!
 * Modular design for expandability
 * Unity configuration set during config-setup to lengthen screen timeout + remove screen lock
 * Uninstall option